Lowclouds/logtag/README.md

 // which is clumsy to type in every time
 ```

-I haven't totally figured out how to make macros work in Javascript, yet, but I do have a working version of a 'puts' Babel plugin macro that will produce this transformation at build time.
-Still working out how to put it into an  existing project.

- There is also an old cpp.js library that will support this macro, and that is why LogTag.log() takes only two args, instead of a bunch of args. cpp.js does not support variadic macros - it barely supports function macros.
-Anyway, if you want to use this functionality, but lose it in production code, I'd recommend looking into cpp.js.
+As mentioned above, this is the last version that doesn't include a babel macro to transform puts(...) into something that should be much faster with logs are disabled, or remove the entire log, if desired.
+It's still true, that I don't know how to integrate into arbitrary build environments, but babel will correctly transform the files.

 With respect to speed, the first try at this library using Uint32 ArrayBuffers had a fundamental flaw that limited you to 5 components with 32 tags each, and it failed silently when exceeding that limit.
 The second version, 0.2.0 used a BigInt implementation.
 Version 0.3.0 reverts to using a working version of Uint32Array buffers, with up to 511 components, and is nearly 4x faster than the straight BigInt version.

-Since the external interface is backward compatible, I recommend using this version.
+This version, v0.3.2 is slightly slower than v0.3.1 because of support for both arrays of tags or separate tag parameters in the method calls.
+It is more robust and forgiving, though, and the penalty is small (on the order of 0.00001 sec/call, so once again: since the external interface is backward compatible, I recommend using this version.